 Throughout designing and crafting the gowns for our 'Keepsake' collection, we continued creating timeless, one-off, custom-made wedding gowns for our beautiful Real Brides throughout the year.

 (Pictured: model Jade Luangsay with Euphorie Studios designer, product developer and camerawoman Leanne Hendrix)

 (Pictured: Model & friend of Euphorie, Christy Taylor)

-Our good friend Christy had decided to take part in the Pageant of the World and as we'd sponsored her in years prior, we wanted to join forces with this wonderful woman again for 2019.
-We ended up dressing Christy in two of our gowns and she went on to not only win 'Best Evening Gown' but the pageant overall!
-We couldn't be more proud of such a genuinely talented, amazing and kind hearted person, thank you Queen Christy.
+Our good friend Christy had decided to take part in the Pageant of the World, and as we'd sponsored her in years prior, we wanted to join forces with this wonderful woman again for 2019.
+We ended up dressing Christy in two of our gowns, and she went on to not only win 'Best Evening Gown' but the pageant overall!
+We couldn't be more proud of such a genuinely talented, unique, and kind-hearted person.
+Thank you, Queen Christy.

 (Pictured: Euphorie Studios seamstress Sunn doing some hand appliqué on one of our gowns)

-This has been a small snapshot into what ended up becoming an incredible year for all of us at Euphorie Studios, the love and support we've received from everyone thus far has been heart warming and more rewarding than we could've ever imagined.
+This has been a small snapshot into what ended up becoming an incredible year for all of us at Euphorie Studios.
+The love and support we've received from everyone thus far have been heartwarming and more rewarding than we could've ever imagined.

-From all our us at Team Euphorie, we wish you all nothing but the best, the happiest of holidays and a very beautiful new year!
+From all our us at Team Euphorie, we wish you all nothing but the best, the happiest of holidays, and a wonderful new year!
 Bring on 2020!.